 As it looks right now, this cover letter contains about half photo, half text.
 Feel free to shrink (and change) the image to give yourself more room to tell your story.
 Of course, a nice washed-out image that expresses who you are can be part of that story ...

 As you personalize this letter with your own experience, make note of the social networks and industry software included in this template.
-You'll see that Facebook, LinkedIn, Twitter, Pinterest, and Instagram are all mentioned the letter for your reference, making it easy to write about your focus and expertise in each one.
+You'll see along the top that LinkedIn, email, and personal website are all available for you to fill with your own information.

-Our fourth cover letter comes from Monster.com.
+Our seventh cover letter comes from Monster.com.
 This cover letter, shown above, is focused specifically on a marketing role.

 Notice how the writer includes references to important marketing metrics and terminology.
 If you're applying to a data-driven role, you might not want to fill the page with a story of your experience in paragraph form, like Template 1 does at the beginning of this article.
 Instead, consider highlighting three (or four, or five) of your successes that you believe the hiring manager would resonate most with, in bulleted form.